Updated for tax year 2017.

-The way people sometimes talk about tax return preparation, you’d think filing your tax return is the root canal of personal finance.
-If this is your first time filing, you may be dreading the experience.
+The way people sometimes talk about tax return preparation, you’d think to file your tax return is the root canal of personal finance.
+If this is your first-time filing, you may be dreading the experience.

 Preparing a tax return doesn’t have to be difficult.
-In fact, as a first-time filer, you may be able to file your return with far less trouble than you think.
+In fact, as a first-time filer, you’ll likely file your return with far less trouble than you think.

 Follow these tips to make your first income tax filing experience a positive one.